myflashlab/Firebase-ANE/Dependencies.md

 **Note2**: Always try to use the latest AdobeAir SDK.
 Doing this will automatically solve a lot of weird error messages.
 **Note3**: Firebase ANEs will not run on simulators. make sure you are building on a real device.
 **Note4**: When updating the .framework files, always delete the old ones and then copy the new ones.
 Never overwrite them.
+**Note5**: Consider useing the [ANELAB](https://github.com/myflashlab/ANE-LAB/) software.
+It will automatically take care of ANEs installation.

 # V6.x.x #
 Find the Android dependencies V12.0.1 on [this branch](https://github.com/myflashlab/common-dependencies-ANE/tree/a9ac3e9fa2e9c002d99751246b1255e243fba1d5). *The master branch may have newer versions of these files but if you are building for the specified version number, you will need this specific branch.* And download the iOS frameworks V4.11.0 [from here](https://dl.google.com/firebase/sdk/ios/4_11_0/Firebase-4.11.0.zip).
+And finally, if you want to use Crashlytics, you should download the frameworks V3.10.1 [from here](https://storage.googleapis.com/firebase-preview-drop/ios/crashlytics/com.crashlytics.ios-manual.zip).

 **firebaseCore.ane**